-A note for the Other:
+A note for the "Other":

 Although we may not share one defining term, and although we take many forms, it is important that we find unity with each other in our shared differences.
 I will not take the time to define us all, as there is not one singular definition, but I will give some examples of what/whom could be perceived as Other.
-Other are those mixed and molded from the “melting pot” of globalization; those who do not meet the standard formalities of the “norm”; those who are in between or more than one; those whose parents and grandparents have an identity that in no way could ever match their own; those who are born or live in one place but ancestry is upheld in another; those who are irregular and who can never be defined by another in the same way that they will define themself.
+Other are those molded from the “melting pot” of globalization; those who do not meet the standard formalities of the “norm”; those who are in between or more than one; those whose family members have an identity that in no way could ever match their own; those who are born or live in one place but ancestry is upheld in another; those who are irregular and who can never be defined by another in the same way that they will define themself.

-A Manifesto for the Other
+A Manifesto of and for the "Other"

 In terms of definition: